aseprite/aseprite/docs/ase-file-specs.md

       BYTE      Color Alpha (0-255)
     + If flags have bit 4
-      DWORD     Size in bytes of all properties maps stored in this chunk DWORD     Number of properties maps
+      DWORD     Size in bytes of all properties maps stored in this chunk The size includes the this field and the number of property maps (so it will be a value greater or equal to 8 bytes).
+      DWORD     Number of properties maps
       + For each properties map:
         DWORD     Properties maps key